-Figure 13.36 uMhlumayo Borehole Supply System schematic.
+Figure 13.37 uMhlumayo Borehole Supply System schematic.

 The supply to the communities is via standpipes at the basic level of supply, but on-site investigations carried out by Umgeni Water shows that there are numerous illegal connections with direct supply to yard and house connections.
-The Tugela Estates WTP has a design capacity of 1.2 M l /day as indicated above and is not operating at full capacity since June 2019 to date (March 2020), producing approximately 350 k l /day (due to numerous recurring operational challenges within the plant (aging infrastructure, poor design, theft of water from the plant etc).
+The Tugela Estates WTP has a design capacity of 1.2 Ml/day as indicated above but has not operating at full capacity between June 2019 and March 2021.
+At present it produces approximately 440 kl/day as a result of numerous recurring operational challenges within the plant (power outages, river in flood, aging infrastructure, poor design, theft of water from the plant etc.).
 The demand currently exceeds the design capacity of the treatment plant and water supply to the communities is managed by scheduled water "shedding" from the Sahlumbe and Khokwane reservoirs.

 The uMhlumayo Borehole System is currently operating above its design capacity to sustain the demand of the supply area.
 The total water requirement and availability for the area requires investigation as a new bulk project.
-Both a booster pump station and reservoirs were recently constructed for a neighbouring settlement, but never commissioned due to lack of water supply (Fitty Park Sundays River Extension Phase 1 Project) uThukela DM have commissioned RHDHV Consulting Engineers in 2020 to undertake a comprehensive study of water supply options to Tugela Estates, uMhlumayo, Fitty Park and immediate surrounds29.
+Both a booster pump station and reservoirs were recently constructed for a neighbouring settlement, but never commissioned due to lack of water supply (Fitty Park Sundays River Extension Phase 1 Project) uThukela DM have commissioned RHDHV Consulting Engineers in 2020 to undertake a comprehensive study of water supply options to Tugela Estates, uMhlumayo, Fitty Park and immediate surrounds32.
+UW drilled boreholes in the area during 2020 with the intention of supplementing the incoming raw water to the treatment plant.
+One borehole proved to have a strong yield of 432 kl/day but the water quality results were of concern.
+The UW team has opted to retake samples from the borehole and will then consider the water quality results thereafter.
+The team has estimated that it would cost approximately R3 176 000 to equip the borehole and pipe the raw water to the treatment plant, some 2 kms away (using 125 mm diameter uPVC).

-29 Personal communication, Philane Zwane, Project Management Unit, uThukela DM (20 March 2020)
+32 Personal communication, Philane Zwane, Project Management Unit, uThukela DM (20 March 2020)